dbann/covid_cohorts_health_beh/README.md

 Syntax created by David Bann, audited and amended by Aase Villadsen and Jane Maddock

-This syntax creates the main table and figures in the above paper
+This syntax creates the main table and figures in the above paper; researchers may find it useful in other applications (eg, to automate creation of Table 1, overlapping histograms, and forestplots)